tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 There are a few things about `.by` worth noting:

--   The result is always ungrouped.
+-   The result is always ungrouped, regardless of the number of grouping columns.
 With `.by`, you never need to remember to call [`ungroup()`](https://dplyr.tidyverse.org/reference/group_by.html).

--   We use tidy-select to group by multiple columns.
+-   We used tidy-select to group by multiple columns.

+-   [`summarise()`](https://dplyr.tidyverse.org/reference/summarise.html) didn't emit a message about regrouping.

-One of the things we like about `.by` is that it allows you to place the grouping specification alongside the code that actually uses it, rather than in a separate [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) line.
-This idea was actually inspired by data.table's grouping syntax, which looks like:
+One of the things we like about `.by` is that it allows you to place the grouping specification alongside the code that uses it, rather than in a separate [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) line.
+This idea was inspired by data.table's grouping syntax, which looks like:

 <div class="highlight">